 - Cultural Humility in the Rehabilitation Setting, Fatima Watt, PsyD, Clinical Psychologist, Franciscan Children’s - This workshop will provide an overview of cultural humility, particularly as it relates to the rehabilitation setting.
 Definitions will be provided to ensure understanding beyond cultural competence.
-Cultural differences in the understanding of cognitive impairment and traumatic brain injury will be discussed.
-Strategies for providing culturally humble care to individuals with cognitive impairment, particularly traumatic brain injury, will be provided using case examples.

 - Psychopharmacology Following Brain Injury, Mel Glenn, MD, Chief, Brain Injury Division, Dept. of Physical Medicine and Rehabilitation, Spaulding Rehabilitation Hospital - This workshop will discuss the role of psychopharmacology in the treatment of individuals with an acquired brain injury.
-Medications can be a helpful component to the treatment of cognitive, emotional, and behavioral difficulties following brain injury.
-Other medications can cause impairments of cognition, and withdrawing those drugs can be helpful when possible.
-Medications can help attention, processing speed, initiation, alertness, working memory, and perhaps other aspects of executive function.
-Others can be used to treat depression, anxiety, emotional lability, and disinhibited, aggressive behavior.

 - Under-identification of Brain Injury in Students, Drew Nagele, PsyD, FACRM, Co-Chair, NCCBI Advocacy WorkGroup, National Collaborative on Children’s Brain Injury - This workshop will examine the discrepancy between the number of students expected to experience disability using hospitalization data for moderate-severe TBI and the number of students who receive special education services under the TBI eligibility category.
-Possible reasons for this discrepancy are explored, including lack of awareness about TBI as a disability, lack of communication between hospital and school, under-reporting of injuries by parents, a narrow definition of TBI that excludes other forms of acquired brain injury, and students with TBI receiving services under alternate disability categories.
-Recommendations will be reviewed for providing staff training on brain injury, increasing parent awareness of TBI, increasing identification of brain injury in students through screening, and program evaluation of school brain injury protocols.

 Questions?
-Contact Rene Carfi at firstname.lastname@example.org or 860-219-0291 x306.
+Contact Bonnie Meyers at email@example.com or 860-219-0291 x304.